-- 1. The founding treaties of the European Communities, along with the protocols and annexes: - The Treaty establishing the European Coal and Steel Community (ECSC) of April 18, 1951; - The Treaty establishing the European Economic Community (EEC) of March 25, 1957; - The Treaty establishing the European Atomic Energy Community (Euratom) of March 25, 1957. - Legal sources of Union law Union treaties Charter of (1)Fundamental Rights General principles of PRIMARY LEGISLATION (constitutional) law THE EU'S Legislative acts Regulations AGREEMENTS Directives Decisions Non-legislative acts Simple legal instruments (3)Delegated acts Implementing acts SECONDARY LEGISLATION Non binding instruments Recommendations and opinions Acts that are not legal acts Interinstitutional agreements Resolutions, declarations and action (4)programmes GENERAL PRINCIPLES OF LAW (5)International agreements CONVENTIONS of the governments of the Member States, meeting within BETWEEN THE MEMBER STATES the Council - 2.
+- 1. The founding treaties of the European Communities, along with the protocols and annexes: - The Treaty establishing the European Coal and Steel Community (ECSC) of April 18, 1951; - The Treaty establishing the European Economic Community (EEC) of March 25, 1957; - The Treaty establishing the European Atomic Energy Community (Euratom) of March 25, 1957. - Legal sources of Union law Union treaties.
+Charter of (1)Fundamental Rights General principles of PRIMARY LEGISLATION (constitutional) law THE EU'S INTERNATIONAL Legislative acts AGREEMENTS Regulations Directives Decisions Non-legislative acts Simple legal instruments (3)Delegated acts Implementing acts Non binding instruments Recommendations and opinions Interinstitutional agreements Resolutions, declarations and action (4)programmes GENERAL PRINCIPLES OF LAW (5)International agreements CONVENTIONS BETWEEN THE of the governments of the nber States, meeting within MEMBER STATES the Council - 2.
 Treaties amending and confirming the founding treaties: - The Convention on certain bodies common to the EEC and Euratom signed along with the Treaties of March 25, 1957; - The Treaty merging the executive bodies of the three structures of the EEC, Euratom, and the ECSC signed on April 8, 1965; - The Single European Act of February 7, 1986;